CastillonMiguel/phasefieldx/joss/paper.md

 One of the key aspects of phase-field fracture simulations is that the crack surface density functional provides a continuous approximation of cracks, which converges to a discrete crack representation as the length scale parameter approaches zero.
 This corresponds to the second part of the phase-field fracture functional, as given in \autoref{eq:phase_field_fracture_functional}.
 Therefore, before studying phase-field fracture models, it is recommended to first focus on this part of the functional in isolation.

-The second part of the functional, which controls the regularization of the phase-field, is expressed as:
+The second part of the functional, which governs the regularization of the phase-field, is presented in \autoref{eq:crack_representation_functional}.
 \begin{equation}\label{eq:crack_representation_functional}
 W[\phi] = \int_\Omega \left( \frac{1}{2l} \phi^2 + \frac{l}{2} |\nabla \phi|^2 \right) \mathrm{d}\Omega
 \end{equation}